 K&H is your go-to brand whenever you are unsure.
 It is renowned for providing superior quality at reasonable prices.
 It is a potential “safe bet” in the sense, that the company manages to please all customers who buy their products.
-This is their outdoor cat enclosure, which comes in the heated as well as unheated variants.
+This outdoor cat enclosure for K&H comes in heated as well as unheated variants.

 The outdoor cat house is a 600-denier polyester house with a vinyl backing, thus making it easy to clean and strong enough to tolerate scratching.
 The heated variant is associated with a K&H Lectro Soft Heated Bed.
 Both variants have the same dimensions and have a roof to sufficiently cover both entrances with adequate overhang.